110 Timber Lane

 Ackworth, IA 50001

-After college Scott worked on the line in an automotive production plant while taking graduate courses at Central Michigan University.
+After college Scott worked on the production line in an automotive manufacturing plant while taking graduate courses at Central Michigan University.
 In 1986, Ourth moved to Washington, DC, where he worked for several years as a congressional press secretary and policy analyst.
 He has also advised several national congressional and gubernatorial candidates.

 Scott later returned to Iowa to work as an advisor to several elected officials in a number of capacities.
 A long-time advocate for persons with disabilities, Scott has worked to expand and improve supports and services for persons living with disabilities.
 Ourth also spent two years as assistant secretary of state for operations for the State of Iowa.
 His primary responsibility was to foster partnerships with county officials throughout Iowa, making certain all 1,788 federal polling places were accessible to persons with disabilities.